 Your Work Schedule You post your available time for the coming week in the online ContractWorld scheduler.
 The scheduling system automatically integrates your available time with your clients needs.
 You can swap shifts with other Contract Agents on the scheduler swap board.
 You can also commit to a standby status for extra work.

-Your Pay You are usually paid on a per call basis, the fee per call is set by your clients.
+The Benefits of Multiple Client Contracts You are usually paid on a per transaction basis, the fee per transaction is set by your clients.
 You are paid directly by your contact center clients.
 Payment is bi-monthly and deposited electronically to your bank account.
-Income expectations, with a mix of clients, should average about $15.00 per hour.

 A Guide To Average Incomes

 Your Work Overhead As an independent work-at-home business you pay for the (largely tax deductible) costs of running your office including; equipment, connections and operating fees.